vistadataproject/vistadataproject.github.io/index.md

 __Strategic Benefits__:

-  * Minimize cost, complexity, and risks of maintaining each of the 130 distinct legacy VistA systems during multi-year commercial clinical (EHR) and business (ERP) transition.
+  * Minimize cost, complexity, and risks of maintaining each of the 100+ distinct legacy VistA systems during multi-year commercial EHR transition.
   * Current VA clients (CPRS/JLV) and workflows fully supported and secured
   * Safely and incrementally migrate and retire VistA functionality enterprise-wide, with *no loss of veteran-specific care or services*
   * Implement commodity commercial clinical (EHR) and business (ERP) systems, while preserving veteran-specific care and services